 I had planned to turn left on the Sheep Creek Trail to see Rattlesnake Mountain, maybe return by Thorn Creek to Highway 21, but I overlooked the trail and, with my lower back and achilles both trying to kill me, decided it was just as well.
 I continued on Trail 125 toward Trinity Mountain Road which went into forest along Fall Creek for the last couple miles.

 I should have expected some grief when the video camera battery died for the last time.
 The trail along Fall Creek is quite lovely — through large trees and many times across the creek.
 Except this time of year there were still patches of snow and dozens of down trees.
 Some trees were just a fun hop, like on this bridge, but others demanded sweating and muttering.

 Once I hit Trinity Road and Smith Prairie it was full speed toward home with only a glance back at the mountains I’d enjoyed.

-Jessica and I followed the South Fork rafting route last year.¹ It looked like a nice, low-key place to float.
+I followed the South Fork rafting route last year.¹ It looked like a nice, low-key place to float.